derungo/funcmap/docs/usage-guide.md

 - "Refactor the `processPayment` function and update all dependent functions"
 - "Explain the dependency chain for the `submitOrder` function"

+### Advanced AI Prompts

+These more specialized prompts leverage the function registry for complex tasks:

+- "Analyze the impact of changing the return type of `getUserData` on dependent functions"
+- "Generate a sequence diagram showing the call flow from `submitOrder` to all its dependencies"
+- "Identify potential circular dependencies in the `AuthService` module"
+- "Suggest optimizations for functions with the `@ai-exec performance` token"
+- "Create unit tests that mock all dependencies of the `processPayment` function"

 ## Configuring the Extension

 You can customize the extension behavior in VS Code settings: